balaji1974/springsecurity/README.md

 We are now good to go and the application has now, one more method of authentication which is from the database.

+### 9. Custom Login Page (Project name: custom-login-service)
+a.
+In this project I have implemented our own custom login page, but before that I cleaned up the code to remove multiple authentication managers and left only the database authentication method for simplicity.

+b.
+We need to implement a SecurityServiceImpl with one default method for login which accepts username and password.

+c.
+Inside this method we can load our previously created UserDetailService and get the userdetails and pass it to the UsernamePasswordAuthenticationToken to get an authentication token.

+d.
+Next we need to pass this authentication token to the spring's authentication manager which we need to expose as a bean from our WebSecurityConfiguration

+e.
+Finally if the token is authenticated we set this authentication manually ourselves inside the SecurityContextHolder and return the boolean result of the token's authentication status.

+f.
+Based on this return value our controller can map to the main page or back to the login page if the authentication fails.

+g.
+We must not forget to add all our newly created pages to the antMatchers to be either authorized or to permit them without authorization.